 The mycophenolic acid (MPA) test is ordered to monitor the amount of the drug in the blood over time in organ transplant recipients who are taking the drug to prevent organ rejection.
 The test is used to determine whether the drug concentration is within the therapeutic range and is below the toxic level.
 Treatment with MPA is monitored because the range in which the drug is effective but not toxic is very narrow.

-A health practitioner may order an MPA test to monitor drug interaction with other immunosuppressants in combination therapy or to correlate with clinical symptoms and side effects.
-If someone is taking MPA in addition to cyclosporine or tacrolimus, the health practitioner will order both MPA as well as the other immunosuppressant drug tests.
+A healthcare practitioner may order an MPA test to monitor drug interaction with other immunosuppressants in combination therapy or to correlate with clinical symptoms and side effects.
+If someone is taking MPA in addition to cyclosporine or tacrolimus, the healthcare practitioner will order both MPA as well as the other immunosuppressant drug tests.

 When is it ordered?